parente/blog-old/README.md

+The content and static-site builder for my blog, http://mindtrove.info

+* Supports pages written in Markdown or Jupyter Notebooks
+* Can pull pages from external git repositories (e.g., gist.github.com)
+* Relies on a few hundred lines of Python and a handful of Mako templates
-The static-site builder for my blog: http://mindtrove.info.
-Uses a Docker contianer for a consistent site generation environment.
-Supports pages written in Markdown or IPython Notebooks.
+* Uses a Docker image for a consistent site generation environment